 3. Use the export icon to export the graph as an image file to use in your reports.

 4. You can also see the Traffic Sources information in the Summary Report .pdf by clicking on the Download button.

 Tracking External Email Clients

-EHQ Traffic Sources also allows you to track links embedded in emails sent by third party mail tools like Mail Chimp and Campaign Monitor.
-In order to track traffic from from these locations, you need to include a simple code at the end of the links contained in your email.
+EngagementHQ Traffic Sources also allows you to track links embedded in emails sent by third-party mail tools like Mail Chimp and Campaign Monitor.
+In order to track traffic from these locations, you need to include a simple code at the end of the links contained in your email.